PTC-Education/UR3-Analytics/README.md

 A [Thing service](https://support.ptc.com/help/thingworx/platform/r9/en/index.html#page/ThingWorx%2FHelp%2FComposer%2FThings%2FThingServices.html%23) called [**QueryPropertyHistory**](https://support.ptc.com/help/thingworx_hc/thingworx_8_hc/en/index.html#page/ThingWorx%2FHelp%2FComposer%2FDataStorage%2FValueStreams%2FAccessingValueStreamDataUsingServices.html%23) retrieves the logged property data.
 Since we only want certain data, we defined a [query](https://support.ptc.com/help/thingworx_hc/thingworx_8_hc/en/index.html#page/ThingWorx/Help/Composer/Things/ThingServices/QueryParameterforQueryServices.html)  parameter which filters out the unwanted data when running this service.
 This query is a property in UR3-remotething called **queryFilter**.
 This query filters the data according to the cases presented above.

 To train a machine learning model, we will use the [Thingworx Analytics REST API](http://support.ptc.com/help/thingworx_hc/api_docs/) services.
 The model training service will use the data retrieved after running the QueryPropertyHistory service with the aforementioned query as a parameter.
 We specify the multiple linear regresison algorithm because it can predict a continuous value.
 This allows us to predict weights that the robot has not held before.
+The Thingworx Analytics REST API services are executed when you select the **Analytics** buttons in the mashup.
+We will go over how to use the buttons properly in the next section.

 ### Train Model

-If you have trained 5 wieghts, you should see at least 5 clusters of points on the line chart in the UR3-analyticsmashup.
+If you have let the robot hold 5 different weights, you should see at least 5 clusters of points on the line chart in the UR3-analyticsmashup.
 Confirm this before continuing on.
 It may look similar to the image below.

 ![line chart](./images/linechart.png)

-If you have confirmed that you have successfully logged the data of at least 5 weights in a well distrubted range of 0-6.6 lbs, you can now select **Train Model** in the UR3-analyticsmashup.
-A JobId is returned from the service you executed when clicking that button and a new jobId string is saved to the **id** property.
-(This **id** is used in the service which performs the real time scoring.)
+If you have confirmed that you have successfully logged the data of at least 5 weights in a well distrubted range of 0-6.6 lbs, you can now select **Save Dataset** in the UR3-analyticsmashup.
+This saves the gathered data to a dataset which can be referenced by other services.
+The other buttons become disabled while this service executes because the new dataset will be referenced by the other buttons.

+Once the dataset creation is complete, the **Train Model** button is enabled.
+Select this button and a predictive model will be created.

+Once the model is created, you can select **Validate Model**.
+This will run a service which produces validation metrics for our predictive model.

+Once the validation job is complete, you can select **Show Results** which will retrieve the results of the model validation.
+The results are displayed in the table above the line chart in the mashup.
+These results help us understand the quality of our model.
+[Description of model result statistics.](https://support.ptc.com/help/thingworx_hc/thingworx_analytics_8/index.html#page/thingworx_analytics_8/analytics-builder-models-view-results.html)

 ******************************************************************************************